KELLI TURNER, Hooters Orange Park

 HAVANA JAX CAFE/CUBA LIBRE ULTRA LOUNGE

-Finalists: Mambo’s, Hola Cuban Café
+Favorites: Mambo’s, Hola Cuban Café

 Part fantastic lunch spot and part fun nighttime spot, Havana Jax has been cooking up authentic Cuban cuisine for more than 23 years.
 Originally opened by Armando Pulido, who was homesick for the cuisine of his Cuban childhood, the original 60-seat restaurant is now a 5,000-square-foot space with a bar, a buffet and a small selection of take-out bakery items, under the leadership of Armando’s son, Rene.
 When you go, if it’s chicken fricassee night, we highly recommend partaking!